David E. Davis: Career

 At Chevrolet's advertising agency, Campbell-Ewald, Davis wrote copy for Corvette and Corvair advertisements alongside future crime novelist Elmore Leonard.
-He was named Vice President/Creative director.
+He was named Vice President/Creative Director.
 He is co-credited along with James Hartzell in creating Chevrolet's tagline, "Baseball, hot dogs, apple pie and Chevrolet" – a campaign that Car and Driver and other publications ranked as the best automobile commercial of all time.

 He returned to Car and Driver in 1976 to serve as the magazine's editor and publisher – and moved its headquarters from New York to Ann Arbor in 1977.
 He resigned as Editor/Publisher in 1985 when Car and Driver was sold to CBS.

 In 1986, he founded Automobile with financial backing from Rupert Murdoch – using the credo No Boring Cars.
 Davis introduced full-color photography and thick stock, increasing the magazine's literary standards to distinguish it from the other three U.S. automotive magazines, Car and Driver, Motor Trend and Road & Track.
-Murdoch sold the magazine profitably in 1991 to K-III Publications, which became Primedia – which was later sold to Source Interlink Media (now Motor Trend Group), the current owner of the magazine.
+Murdoch sold the magazine profitably in 1991 to K-III Publications, which became Primedia (now Rent Group) – which was later sold to Source Interlink Media (now Motor Trend Group), the current owner of the magazine.
 When Automobile was acquired by K-III, Davis also became the editorial director of the company's Motor Trend magazine.
 Automobile celebrated its 25th anniversary in 2011.

 Davis later left Primedia and in semi-retirement started the online automotive magazine Winding Road.
 In July 2009, he returned to Car and Driver as a contributor.
 Until his death, he continued to contribute to numerous automotive venues, including international publications such as the British magazine CAR.